OpenTerms Specification

 }

-All fields are optional integers. concurrent_sessions is new in v0.2.0 and limits how many simultaneous agent connections are allowed.
+All fields are optional integers. concurrent_sessions (since v0.2.0) limits how many simultaneous agent connections are allowed.

 Data Handling